smergeolacx/Double_pendulum-/README.md

-Coming back to the project at hand. this is done in python using pygame. was very fun to make and go thru the math tbh.
+Coming back to the project at hand. this is done in python using pygame. was very fun to make and go through the math tbh.